diogommpr/PORDATA-data-integration-analysis/README.md

 - Crude divorce rate

 > **Note:** Due to GitHub's file size limitations, the resident population dataset (population_by_age_sex.csv)
-> contains only data from 2006 onwards.Since this dataset is used as the basis for merging the consolidated datasets,
+> contains only data from 2006 onwards.
+Since this dataset is used as the basis for merging the consolidated datasets,
 > all of them are limited to the period 2006–2024.
 To obtain consolidated datasets with all available years, download
 > the full resident population dataset and replace the file currently provided in the /raw folder before running the pipeline.